Introduction

 Impact assessment

-- ChatGPT Users: Had the PackagePlanner flaw been exploited, millions of users could have had their private conversations stolen.
+- ChatGPT Users: Had the flaw been exploited, users could have had their private conversations stolen.
 This includes individuals discussing personal matters and employees using the tool for work, potentially leaking proprietary business strategies, code snippets, and internal documents.
 Such a breach would represent a massive violation of data privacy.

-Oded Vanunu, Head of Products Vulnerabilities Research at Check Point, noted the subtlety of the attack, stating, "Our findings highlight the critical need for robust security measures in AI development and deployment."
 The incident erodes user trust and will likely lead to increased regulatory scrutiny of AI platforms regarding their data handling and security practices.

 How to protect yourself